eluzix/claritus-website/content/_index.md

 pricingTitle: Transparent & Simple Pricing

 pricingText: Claritus offers our customers an exceptional solution for a fair, and low subscription cost.
 There will never be hidden fees or costs.
-We believe in being transparent and up front with our customers at all times.<br/><br/><b>Try Claritus free for 14 days - No credit card required</b>
+We believe in being transparent and up front with our customers at all times.

 pricingImgFullHd: /images/pricing-fullhd.png
 pricingImgMob: /images/pricing-mob.png